Hennzau/Sprint-The-Game-Origin/README.md

 This is an MVP, and here are the points for improvement for the final product:

--The character is not easily recognizable.
+- The character is not easily recognizable.
--The character is too slow.
+- The character is too slow.
--The color switchers are not easily recognizable.
+- The color switchers are not easily recognizable.
--The starting point is not marked on the grid, and while it's not vital, marking the destination point is necessary.
+- The starting point is not marked on the grid, and while it's not vital, marking the destination point is necessary.
--The grid is not centered in the window.
+- The grid is not centered in the window.
--An graphical interface is needed to select a level or retry the level, not in a terminal.
+- An graphical interface is needed to select a level or retry the level, not in a terminal.
--The game is too static: nothing moves, and there are no special effects.
+- The game is too static: nothing moves, and there are no special effects.

 All these points of improvement have been addressed, and you can find them in the main branch: